-Below are cowboy chinks, also called Western chinks, for sale on Amazon.
-You will also find a few chaps.
+Below are cowboy chinks, also called Western chinks, for sale.
+You will sometimes also find a few chaps.
 Please scroll down to read a short article on the difference between chinks and chaps.

 Cowboy Chinks and Chaps - What's The Difference?